phargogh/raster/_episodes/06-pyGeoprocessing.md

 ### When to use PyGeoProcessing:

+Common use cases include:

-* Your data is large but not big (your data can fit on a single computer)
+* Your data is accessible on a single computer ("large but not big")
 * You have limited memory or are in a 32-bit environment
+* You need fast geoprocessing routines
-* You have a sequence of common geoprocessing steps to automate
+* You don't have access to optimized GIS routines

 ### Why not just use GIS software?
-* GIS usually requires a large installation
+* GIS usually requires a large installation with many dependencies
 * Some GIS software is proprietary
+* GIS doesn't always provide a pure-python interface

 ### Local Operations